Switching Careers at 30 (or 35): Complete Guide

 The scary part is this: you have something to lose now-salary, experience, family expectations.
 But you also have more skills, judgment and resilience than you did at 21.
 The question is no longer "Can I start over?" but "How do I change careers without starting from zero?"

-In this guide, we'll walk through a safe, evidence-first way to switch: from mapping transferable skills and using a Decision Canvas, to running Tiny Experiments, building proof projects, and crafting an ATS-ready resume that tells one clear story.
+In this guide, we'll walk through a safe, evidence-first way to switch: from mapping transferable skills and using a Compare Paths, to running Validation Sprints, building proof projects, and crafting an ATS-ready resume that tells one clear story.

 This page is about the career side of change (direction, tools, proof, plan).
 If you're experiencing intense or lasting anxiety, please also speak with a mental health professional.
-WisGrowth is a Career Companion, not therapy.
+WisGrowth is a Career Decision Guide, not therapy.

 Quick take